Joeyg61703/MovieGroups/README.md

 ## Optimizations:
 1. Use more components to reduce code that is sometimes reused.
 2. Find the sweet spot for image quality and performance.
-3. Add lazy loading to more pages.
+3. Add lazy loading to more pages for faster loads.